bambora/dev.bambora.com/source/includes/api/_make_payment.md

 Making a payment is the most common operation you will want to perform.
 This is also called card "*Authorization*", where you reserve the amount to charge a customer.
 You can do this with an encrypted card, or a tokenized card.
 Following an authorization you will want to [capture the payment](./api.html#capture-payment).

+**Note**: When making a payment request, the amount should be expressed in cents (or equivalent).
+For example, to make a payment of 10 EUR you would write the amount as `amount=1000`, for 100 SEK you would write `amount=10000`, etc.

 **[Click](https://github.com/bambora/dev.bambora.com/blob/master/source/includes/api/_make_payment.md) to edit this section.**

 ## Request